Our content may include links to products from our partners

 What is a support?

-A support is a zone or area on the chart where the price of an asset finds it difficult to move below or a line/area where the asset price has bounced on in the recent past.
-A support can also be referred to as a key area on the chart where buyers are more likely to buy an asset and sellers are more likely to exit their positions on the asset.
+Support is a zone or area on the chart where the price of an asset finds it difficult to move below or a line/area where the asset price has bounced on in the recent past.
+Support can also be referred to as a key area on the chart where buyers are more likely to buy an asset and sellers are more likely to exit their positions on the asset.

 When selling interest cools off and buying interest takes over, prices will take a break from their initial downward movement to form a support.